sebastien-prudhomme/cowboysysop-website/content/post/minikluster-un-cluster-kubernetes-d-experimentation-partie-2/index.en.md

 This is the end of this intermission dedicated to the modification of our cluster.
 Next time we'll see how to use the Terraform tool to automate everything we've seen so far.

-If you have questions or comments, do not hesitate to leave me a comment.
+If you have questions or remarks, do not hesitate to leave me a comment.

 {{% info %}}
 This post was originally written in French and then translated into English with the help of [Google Translate](https://translate.google.com/).